harness/harness/README.md

   -v /tmp/gitness:/data \
   harness/gitness:latest
 ```
 > The Gitness image uses a volume to store the database and repositories.
-It is highly recommended to use a bind mount or named volume as otherwise all data will be lost once the contaner is stopped.
+It is highly recommended to use a bind mount or named volume as otherwise all data will be lost once the container is stopped.

 # Pre-Requisites